Why Daley's Loop circulator derailed

 For a circulator to work, it must be given priority (as the old streetcars were not) over the existing modes of surface transit in the Loop.
 Cars would be allowed to cross LRV tracks but not drive in them.
 Some right-turn lanes would be eliminated.
 As a matter of planning principle, a circulator would not be allowed to deprive building owners of their present access to driveways, loading docks, and parking bays; however, in cases where the LRVs run in curb lanes access will have to be restricted to the hours between 1 and 5 AM.

 It seems possible that a city that finally learned how to move a parking ticket through the collection system can learn to move as many as 75 trolley cars per hour through Grand and Columbus, even in the face of a dedicated car-using public.
-An unimpeded right-of-way is especially crucial to an LRV system, since fixed-rail cars, unlike a bus, cannot swerve around obstacles.
+An unimpeded right-of-way is especially crucial to an LRV system, since fixed-rail cars, unlike buses, cannot swerve around obstacles.
 Reports from other cities suggest that drivers don't clog LRV rights-of-way as heedlessly as they block regular lanes for car use.
 (There is something about being parked on train tracks that makes most people more civic-minded.)
 However, no study has tested whether Chicago drivers resemble those of Edmonton, Calgary, San Jose, Sacramento, San Diego, or Portland.
 Here, curb lanes are frequently clogged by double-parkers and delivery vehicles (although the city's enforcement of no standing/no parking restrictions is improving).
 Such routine encroachments reduce the efficiency of some Loop intersections by as much as 50 percent.